-Some of the most important tips for traveling abroad for the first time center around protecting your passport.
+Some of the most important tips for travelling abroad for the first time center around protecting your passport.
 Passports may get lost or stolen during international travel, which can seriously impact your trip.
 Once you receive your passport, make two paper copies of the document.
 Give one to a trusted friend or family member for emergencies, and keep the other in your wallet.

 Digital copies of your passport are also helpful.
 Take a photo of the document with your phone and upload the images to a secure cloud server such as Google Docs.
 Take another photo of your visa stamp and upload this to the cloud as well.
 The Department of State recommends keeping an extra passport photo with your passport copy to speed up the replacement process should the passport go missing.

 Today’s passports contain sensitive RFID information.
-While RFID passports speed up how quickly travelers can check in and pass through security, transmitted information can be intercepted by rogue RFID scanners and used for identity theft.
+While RFID passports speed up how quickly travellers can check in and pass through security, the transmitted information can be intercepted by rogue RFID scanners and used for identity theft.
 Guard against this possibility by protecting your passport with an RFID-blocking passport holder, such as the Travelpro® Essentials™ Leather Passport Cover, which protects your personal information with built-in Travelpro® ID TheftBlock technology.

-Research Country's Language & Traditions Before Booking
+Research the Country's Language & Traditions Before Booking

 Research plays a big role when learning how to prepare for a trip abroad.
 You’ll have to adjust to different currencies, laws, cultural customs, and time zones at your destination, so do some preparation before you travel.
 Read up on your destination online — no matter where you’re heading, you’ll find relevant travel blogs and articles online.
 Check out travel message boards or social media pages dedicated to your destination, and ask plenty of questions.

-Cultural considerations are extremely important, and knowing what a culture considers polite and respectful behavior helps prevent embarrassing situations.
+Cultural considerations are extremely important, and knowing what a culture considers polite and respectful behaviour helps prevent embarrassing situations.
 For instance, in India, public displays of affection such as kissing and hugging are considered inappropriate and should be avoided to prevent offending people.

 Never assume what’s acceptable in your culture is accepted in someone else’s.
 A gesture as innocuous as a thumbs-up gesture means something insulting in many Middle Eastern countries.
 Information on such cultural no-nos is, fortunately, readily available online.

-If you’re traveling to a non-English speaking country, learn some simple phrases in the local language.
+If you’re travelling to a non-English speaking country, learn some simple phrases in the local language.
 “Hello,” “goodbye,” “please,” and “thank you” are good places to start.
 Use the Google Translate app for more complicated conversations and download local languages onto your phone.

 Travel, whether domestic or international, is not without risk.
-Check online to see if there are any locations travelers would be wise to avoid or common scams local crooks like to play on unsuspecting foreigners.
+Check online to see if there are any locations travellers would be wise to avoid or common scams local crooks like to play on unsuspecting foreigners.
 For an in-depth overview of the safety of your destination and what to know before flying internationally, check the Department of State’s travel guides.

 A visa is a permit that allows you to be in the country for the duration of your stay.
-Not all countries require US travelers to obtain visas, including many European countries.
+Not all countries require US travellers to obtain visas, including many European countries.
 For countries that do require visas, you must obtain the document from the country’s consulate in advance or you will not be allowed to board your flight.